Leaving the Fund, or ‘opting out’

 You’ll need a password to log into your pension record

-Once you’ve left the bank, you’ll need a username and password to log into Your Pension.
+Once you’ve left the bank, you’ll need a User ID and password to log into your pension record.
 Get in touch so that we can send you these details.

 -